rgyoung6/MACER/README.md

 Default string…
 (genus[ORGN]) NOT (shotgun[ALL] OR genome[ALL] OR assembled[ALL] OR microsatellite[ALL])
-Note: When using a custom search string for NCBI only a single genus at a time can be used. input_file –  FALSE prompts the user to indicate the location of the input file through point and click prompts, anything other than FALSE then the string supplied will be used for the location; default FALSE output_file –  FALSE prompts the user to indicate the location of the output file through point and click prompts, anything other than FALSE then the string supplied will be used for the location; default FALSE
+Note: When using a custom search string for NCBI only a single genus at a time can be used. input_file –  NULL prompts the user to indicate the location of the input file through point and click prompts, anything other than NULL then the string supplied will be used for the location; default NULL output_file –  NULL prompts the user to indicate the location of the output file through point and click prompts, anything other than NULL then the string supplied will be used for the location; default NULL

 ### Output
 One main folder containing three other folders.